algoquant/presentations/moving_averages_theory.md

 This is an example of the *bias-variance tradeoff*.
 Achieving the best *bias-variance tradeoff* is one of the major objectives of *machine learning*.

-**The decay factor $\lambda$ and the look-back window $lb$ are usually chosen to achieve the best *bias-variance tradeoff*.**
+**The decay factor $\lambda$ and the look-back window length $L$ are usually chosen to achieve the best *bias-variance tradeoff*.**

 The best tradeoff depends on the application.
-For example, if the streaming prices are very volatile, then a larger decay factor $\lambda$ is desirable (or a larger look-back window $lb$), to reduce the volatility.
+For example, if the streaming prices are very volatile, then a larger decay factor $\lambda$ is desirable (or a larger look-back window length $L$), to reduce the volatility.

 **The optimal value of the decay factor $\lambda$ can be determined using a simulation called *backtesting* (cross-validation).**